What to Do with Aggressive Roosters?

-Sometimes a backyard rooster can become ornery, aggressive, or otherwise difficult to deal with.
+Sometimes a backyard rooster can become ornery, aggressive, or difficult to handle.
 When you find that you are dealing with the tricky personality of a headstrong rooster, there are several available options for you to help tame its temper.

 Consider the following tips, tools, and techniques available for how you can help to tame the personality of a wild rooster in your flock.